This post may contain affiliate links. Please see our disclosure policy.

 canning lemonade

-Even if I did have the patience to make a batch fresh right in the middle of summer, lemon season is in the winter…and all the best lemons are harvested in January!
+The timing works out nicely, too.
+Even if I had the patience to make a fresh batch in the middle of summer, lemon season runs through the winter, and the harvest peaks in January.

 canning lemonade concentrate